ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 ## RabbitMQ Resource Considerations
 {: #rabbitmq-resource-consider}

 As a message broker implemented in Erlang, RabbitMQ is thoroughly dependent on CPU cores to schedule its processes.
-If too few cores are available to run these processes, performance can suffer.
-If too few CPU resources are available to process them, RabbitMQ closes connections.
 Consider [cpu-contention](https://www.rabbitmq.com/runtime.html#cpu-contention){: external} and choose a resource configuration that provides enough CPU cores for RabbitMQ running as a production system.
 Having dedicated CPU resources in your RabbitMQ deployment also prevents the impact of noisy neighbors on resources, such as CPU and memory.

+If too few cores are available to run these processes, performance can suffer.
+If too few CPU resources are available to process them, RabbitMQ closes connections.{: important}

 ## High-Availability Queue Configuration
 {: #high-availability-queue-config}